vib-tcp/nextflow-workshop/README.md

 - What is the default fragment size used by the pipeline?
 - What happens if you do not specify a profile (`-profile`)?

-3. In the [nextflow-io *awesome* pipelines](https://github.com/nextflow-io/awesome-nextflow), look for the featured `BABS-aDNASeq` workflow:
+3. In the [`Seqera pipelines repository`](https://seqera.io/pipelines/), look for the featured `epi2me-labs/wf-alignment` workflow:
-- What tool is used for calling variants?
-- What version of Nextflow is it advised to use?
+- What are the minimum requirements to run the pipeline?
-- How do you download the `BABS-aDNASeq` pipeline locally?
+- How do you download the pipeline locally?

 ***********